Master Services Agreement

 The Parties Agree as Follows:

-- “Service” is defined when the Client engages Covenant to provide technology support, consulting, product sales and hosting services as detailed in Covenant generated proposals, project plans, Statements of Work (SOW), Client purchase orders, or other signed agreements that have been approved by the Client and Covenant.
+- “Service” is defined when the Client engages Covenant to provide technical support, consulting, product sales and hosting services as detailed in Covenant generated proposals, project plans, Statements of Work (SOW), Client purchase orders, or other signed agreements that have been approved by the Client and Covenant.
 Services may be approved and documented in writing, recorded conversation, electronic signature, email, FAX or a ticket within Covenant ticketing system.

-- Covenant will provide individuals and/or teams of individuals (“Consultants”), at Client’s request, to perform information technology consulting services for Client, including, but not limited to, asset disposition, desktop support, help desk support, strategic consulting, planning, project management, business process analysis and re-engineering, requirements analysis, technology evaluation, system architecture and design, systems development and integration, application conversion and modification, software installation, network support, implementation planning, implementation support, documentation, and training.
+- Covenant will provide individuals and/or teams of individuals (“Consultants”), at Client’s request, to perform information technology consulting services for Client, including, but not limited to, asset disposition, desktop support, help desk support, strategic consulting, planning, project management, business process analysis and re-engineering, requirements analysis, technology evaluation, system architecture, and design, systems development and integration, application conversion and modification, software installation, network support, implementation planning, implementation support, documentation, and training.

-- Covenant shall be responsible for selection and management of its personnel in performance of the Services; however, at Client’s option, Client may review the qualifications of the Covenant personnel prior to assignment to Client’s project teams.
+- Covenant shall be responsible for selection and management of its personnel in the performance of the Services; however, at Client’s option, Client may review the qualifications of the Covenant personnel prior to assignment to Client’s project teams.
 Covenant’s services may be performed by Covenant directly, their associates or agents, or by a member of Covenant’s Partner Network.